-We further compare our simulator with ROSS-MT [16], NTW-MT [17], Adevs [11] based on dynDEVS and DE-VSJAVA3.0 based on [7] in terms of runtime model structure, scheduling of models, variable-structure capability, and load balancing in Table 4.
-As for the runtime model structure, only Adevs [11] and Ivy adopt the flattened one, which can improve efficiency by (1)eliminating unnecessary simulator and coordinator objects, and unnecessary internal synchronization messages, and (2) avoiding unnecessary event routing messages.
+We further compare our simulator with ROSS-MT [16], NTW-MT [17], Adevs [11] based on dynDEVS and DEVS-JAVA3.0 based on [7] in terms of runtime model structure, scheduling of models, variable-structure capability, and load balancing in Table 4.
+As for the runtime model structure, only Adevs [11] and Ivy adopt the flattened one, which can improve efficiency by (1) eliminating unnecessary simulator and coordinator objects, and unnecessary internal synchronization messages, and (2) avoiding unnecessary event routing messages.
 From the perspective of time management algorithm, ROSS-MT and NTW-MT use optimistic and global induction based time warp mechanism, which does not consider the model structure.
-Adevs and DE-VSJAVA3.0 are conservative and DEVS based, in which the model structure is only used to compute the global LBTS.
-In constrast, Ivy which is conservative, uses the model structure to extract the inherent parallelism by considering the related "sender" models only and naturally capture the dynamic parallelism caused by the change of interaction relations, to facilitate the parallelization of model executions (See Sect.
+Adevs and DEVS-JAVA3.0 are conservative and DEVS based, in which the model structure is only used to compute the global LBTS.
+In constrast, Ivy which is conservative, uses the model structure to extract the inherent parallelism by considering the related "sender" models only and naturally capture the dynamic parallelism caused by the change of interaction relations, to facilitate the parallelization of model executions (see Sects.
 4.2 and 4.3).
-Concerning the scheduling of models, Ivy, ROSS-MT, and NTW-MT adopting the multi-thread paradigm can fully exploit multi-core machines by fast communication (e.g., using shared parameters and events, or pointers between threads).
-Ivy can further use the fine-grained

-Item ROSS-MT NTW-MT Adevs DEVSJAVA3.0 Ivy Runtime model Flattened Flattened Flattened Hierarchical Flattened structure Time Optimistic, Optimistic, Conservative, Conservative, Using Conservative, fully management Global induction Global induction Using interaction hierarchical distributed, algorithm based, ignoring based, ignoring structure to do structure to do exploiting model interaction interaction global induction global induction structure structure structure Scheduling of Parallel by using Parallel by using Parallel by using Parallel by using Highly parallel by models threaded threaded threaded threaded processes using threads & processes processes processes extracted parallelism Variable- No support No support variable models variable models variable models structure (static ports), (variable ports), (variable ports), ability connections connections connections Load balancing No support No support No support Part support Full support
+Concerning the scheduling of models, Ivy, ROSS-MT, and NTW-MT adopting the multithread paradigm can fully exploit multi-core machines by fast communication (e.g., using shared parameters and events, or pointers between threads).
+Ivy can further use the finegrained (higher) parallelism to increase the performance.
+Moreover, Ivy's time management algorithm is implemented in a fully decentralized way, as SEIs will schedule each CMI to compute its LBTS when the CMI does not have safe events to process.
+In the case of variable-structure capability, only DEVSJAVA3.0 and Ivy can comprehensively support the change of constituent models, model ports and connections.
+As for the load balancing ability, ROSS-MT, NTW-MT and Adevs do not support load balancing (at least, we have not ltem ROSS-MT NTW-MT Adevs DEVSJAVA3.0 Ivy Runtime model structure Flattened Flattened Flattened Hierarchical Flattened l'ime management algorithm Optimistic, global induction based, ignoring interaction structure Optimistic, global induction based, ignoring interaction structure Conservative, using interaction structure to do global induction Conservative, using hierarchical structure to do global induction Conservative, fully distributed, exploiting model structure Scheduling of models Parallel by using threaded processes Parallel by using threaded processes Parallel by using threaded processes Parallel by using threaded processes Highly parallel by using threads and extracted parallelism Variable-structure ability No support No support Variable models (static ports), connections Variable models (variable ports), connections Variable models (variable ports), connections Load balancing No support No support No support Part support Full support seen the related literature).
+DEVSJAVA3.0 supports modelcontinuity for automatic migration to distributed execution, but the method of migrating models is not fully optimized to make full use of multi-core architecture.
+Also it is not able to evaluate the load of new models and neglect the load of removed models, after the structure change.
+Comparatively, Ivy can fulfill such gap.
+Overall, Ivy has advantages on several aspects to perform the simulation of large-scale CVSSs efficiently.
+More detailed comparisons of experimental results between these simulators are leaved as our next step work.